Dont forget to edit the Trail Access and Features for hikes that you know

 Select items to indicate features found along the trail.

-Surf Coast Walk is a 44.2km, grade 3 One Way hike located in Surf Coast Victoria.
+The Surf Coast Walk is a 44.2km, grade 3 one way hike located along the Surf Coast, Victoria.
 The hike should take approximately 2 days to complete.

 The Surf Coast Walk is a world-class 44km multi-use trail that takes visitors through inspiring seaside landscapes interspersed with coastal villages.
 Its easy access and 12 trail heads make it perfect for a short, long or multiday experience.
 The trail takes in the beaches near Australia’s surf capital, Torquay, including iconic Bells Beach, before striking out for Point Addis’ grand vistas of sweeping bays and impressive lookouts.
 Walkers can learn about local Indigenous heritage on Koorie Cultural Walk and be wowed by more soaring cliffs at Anglesea and Point Roadknight before the Split Point lighthouse grows ever closer on the headland horizon signalling the trail’s end at Fairhaven.
 Along the way, unique villages offer creature comforts and cultural events.